Department of Defense Whistleblower Program: Semi-annual report to Congress, April 1, 2012 to September 30, 2012

-Reviewing Security Clearance Decisions
+Security clearance decisions

 Review of security clearance decision-making as a pretext for reprisal is essential to the protection of intelligence and counterintelligence employees.

 The Office of Inspector General (OIG) has the authority to investigate adverse security clearance and access decisions as part of its broad responsibility for investigating allegations that individuals suffered reprisal for making disclosures of fraud, waste and abuse to certain authorities.

 These responsibilities derive from both the Inspector General Act of 1978 and various statutory provisions applicable to specific classes of individuals.
 These laws were enacted and amended various times since 1978, and while similar in many respects they are not uniform in the protections they afford.

 However, they do provide a quilt of legislative provisions organized by the status of individual alleging they were reprised against as a result of their protected activity.